roguehistory/DIGH-HIST3812/content/en/week/six/instructions.md

 	</tbody>
 </table>

+>"An enchanted digital archaeology remembers that when we are using computers, the computer is not a passive tool.
+It is an active agent in its own right...
+The way it is built, the way the code is designed, contains so many elements of unconscious bias from all of its myriad creators...the computer is our co-creator (Graham 2020: 8).

 Once the excavation is over, what happens to the information created through archaeological research?
 How do archaeologists use digital technologies on site, in the lab, or on the web?
 This week, we explore the intersection of digital technologies with Byzantine archaeology.
 We will explore how digital technologies allow us to ask questions that would otherwise be impossible to ask.
 We will consider the ethical ramifications of our digital tools and opaque algorithms.
 We will also look into the ways that computational creativity in archaeology allows for novel engagements with the past, thus moving us into a digital _public_ archaeology.